getify/You-Dont-Know-JS/up & going/ch1.md

 console.log( b );	// 42
 ```

-Using `Number(..)` as shown is an *explicit* coercion from any other *type* to the `number` *type*.
+Using `Number(..)` (a built-in function) as shown is an *explicit* coercion from any other *type* to the `number` *type*.
+That should be pretty straightforward.

 But a controversial topic is what happens when you try to compare two values that are not already of the same *type*, which would require *implicit* coercion.

-When comparing the string `"99.99"` to the number `99.99`, most people would agree they are equivalent, if not equal.
+When comparing the string `"99.99"` to the number `99.99`, most people would agree they are equivalent.
 But they're not exactly the same, are they?
 It's the same value in two different representations, two different *types*.
 You could say they're "loosely equal", couldn't you?

 To help you out in these common situations, JavaScript will sometimes kick in and *implicitly* coerce values to the matching *types*.

 So if you use the `==` loose equals operator to make the comparison `"99.99" == 99.99`, JavaScript will convert the left-hand side `"99.99"` to its `number` equivalent `99.99`.
 The comparison then becomes `99.99 == 99.99`, which is of course `true`.

-While designed to help, *implicit* coercion can create lots of confusion if you haven't taken the time to learn the rules that govern its behavior.
+While designed to help you, *implicit* coercion can create confusion if you haven't taken the time to learn the rules that govern its behavior.
 Most JS developers never have, so the common feeling is that *implicit* coercion is confusing and harms programs with unexpected bugs, and should thus be avoided.
-It's even sometimes called a "flaw" in the design of the language.
+It's even sometimes called a flaw in the design of the language.

 However, *implicit* coercion is a mechanism that **can be learned**, and moreover **should be learned** by anyone wishing to take JavaScript programming seriously.
 Not only is it not confusing once you learn the rules, it can actually make your programs better!
 The effort is well worth it.